sebastian-colomar/aws/README.md

 ```
 WAIT UNTIL THE DEPLOYMENT IS STABLE BEFORE PROCEEDING ANY FURTHER

-Connect the workers to the cluster:
+Connect the workers to the cluster running this [script](bin/init-orchestrator-workers.sh):
 ```bash
 script=bin/init-orchestrator-workers.sh
 chmod +x ${script}